DAACS-Research-Consortium/DAACS-Open-Academy/Workshop_4.md

 ## Exercises
 ### Exercise 1: Querying Access (Follow along)
+1. Check out the video recording to follow along.

 ### Exercise 2: Pivot tables and Plotting in Excel (Follow along)
 ##### To do: